TEDxNagpur - Khushroo Poacha - SMS Now, A Life Depends on it

 0 people like this- -: TEDxNagpur - Khushroo Poacha - SMS Now, A Life Depends on it

-February 17, 2012 (over 1 year ago)They say if you change someone's life, you're a change maker, and if you save someone's life, you're a Hero.
+February 17, 2012 (about 12 years ago)They say if you change someone's life, you're a change maker, and if you save someone's life, you're a Hero.
 Khushroo poacha has been, and continues to be a hero for millions.
 For the Ashoka Changemaker of the year 2010 award winner -- Khushroo, saving lives is an integral part of his average da...

 0 people like this- -: Caprica - Exploring Religion in Caprica

-February 10, 2012 (over 1 year ago)A fan asks Caprica Executive Producers David Eick and Ronald Moore about the relationship with SyFy regarding religion in the show.
+February 10, 2012 (about 12 years ago)A fan asks Caprica Executive Producers David Eick and Ronald Moore about the relationship with SyFy regarding religion in the show.

 0 people like this- -: Frederick Balagadde: Bio-lab on a microchip